OutSystems/docs-odc/src/eap/building-apps/ui/interaction/display-data/sort-aggregate.md

 app_type: mobile apps, reactive web apps
 ---

-# Sort Results in an Aggregate
+# Sort results in an aggregate

 Most times, records display on screens following an order that facilitates reading or finding information.